 The most often transferred lower division courses between UNC System institutions were chosen to be included in Phase 1 of the CNS project.
 These courses were reviewed, revised and approved by faculty at each institution for bi-directional transfer.

-Where can I see the CNS equivalencies?
+Where can I find the CNS equivalencies?

 Will non-CNS courses transfer?